emseider/PokeApp/README.md

 Angular Test

-**Please follow the instructions below, once you have finished send an email to HR and make a pull request to review your work.** <br>
+**Please follow the instructions below.
+Once you have finished send an email to HR with the link of your forked repository to review your work.** <br>
-Don't forget to make a fork of this repository in Github.

 ## Install